Human-100/-infra-workflow-setup/README.md

 ```
  - Basically use your new repo name with -- and you app url

-## There you go now each branch you create in the frontend repo will have its own subdomain url for you to preview.
+### There you go now each branch you create in the frontend repo will have its own subdomain url for you to preview.

 ### For the Backend repo changes only in the main branches will be reflected on the api.
 - You can create multiple branches there but the build will only trigger when there is a change in the main branch or when you merge or rebase your main branch.

-## This is a personal project i created during an internship at Mountech solutions

-****

-Hop
+## Happy Hosting ;)